DavidVisscher/seascape/README.md

 We use it to have persistent user sessions without having to rely on making the work of our load balancer more difficult (e.g. no need for 'sticky sessions') or relying on 'stateless' technologies like JWTs which have their own security-related drawbacks.

 This distributed user-session handling is done for us by the Pow user management library.
 See [Pow.Store.Backend.MnesiaCache](https://hexdocs.pm/pow/Pow.Store.Backend.MnesiaCache.html) together with [Pow.Store.Backend.MnesiaCache.Unsplit](https://hexdocs.pm/pow/Pow.Store.Backend.MnesiaCache.Unsplit.html) for details (including how recovery from netsplits is handled).

+#### Data Collection

+Our data is collected using a custom python application in combination with saltstack.
+That application is called "Seascape wave".

+All our machines are registered with a salt master.
+That salt-master provides a 0mq message-bus with a security layer on top for encryption and identity verification.

+This approach has serveral advantages:
+ - Wave only needs to be deployed on the salt master, minimizing the amount of maintenance that needs to be done.
+ - We can use a secured message bus to communicate with all machines and remotely execute commands.
+This way there's no worries about the confidentialy of data as it moves across networks or that it may end up with the wrong machine.
+This eases deployment across networks and clouds.
+ - We can also use salt to administer our own machines.
+ - Seascape can also monitor itself this way.
+ - Salt allows us to use a declarative approach to configuration.
+This makes our configuration easy to understand, change and verify.

+Data is sent to our elxir-based ingest api using websockets, this allows for low-overhead data transmission.
+This way wave remains in the background of whatever system we're monitoring.

 ### Extended for a higher grade